Molarity Calculator guide

 When should I use the Molarity Calculator?

 Use it when your task matches one of these common needs: Calculate molarity from moles and liters.
 Calculate moles from grams and molar mass first.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Molarity Calculator doing with my inputs?

-In plain language: The calculator uses molarity = moles of solute / liters of solution.
-In grams mode, it first divides grams by molar mass to find moles.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses M = moles of solute / liters of final solution.
+In grams mode, it first calculates moles = grams / molar mass, then divides by final solution volume in liters.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

-Lab work needs correct significant figures, final solution volume, purity, hydration state, safety procedures, and teacher or lab instructions.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Lab work needs correct significant figures, final solution volume, solute purity, hydration state, safety procedures, and teacher or lab instructions.
+This is a classroom planning check, not a lab safety sign-off.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools